Praying in Tongues: The Believer’s Guide to Breakthrough

 No, it complements it.
 The Apostle Paul said, "I will pray with the spirit, and I will also pray with the understanding" (1 Corinthians 14:15).
 Praying in tongues is a powerful addition to your prayer life, not a replacement for praying with your mind and understanding.

-Learning HOW to pray in tongues is just the beginning of your journey.
-You may be wondering, "What actually happens in the spirit realm when I pray this way?""or "How does this gift change my daily life?"
+Learning how to pray in tongues is just the beginning of your journey.
+You may be wondering, "What actually happens in the spirit realm when I pray this way?" or "How does this gift change my daily life?"

 God has packed this gift with incredible power for your personal edification, spiritual warfare, and intimacy with Him.
-To discover what awaits you, let's move on to The 9 Powerful Benefits of Praying in Tongues.
+To discover what awaits you, let's move on to "The 9 Powerful Benefits of Praying in Tongues."

-Don Bell is the creator of the Kingdom Anointing website, and a dedicated follower of Jesus Christ.
-He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and lead extraordinary lives in the Holy Spirit.
+Don Bell is the creator of the Kingdom Anointing website and a dedicated follower of Jesus Christ.
+He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and walk in the fullness of the Holy Spirit.